-Carrots are combined with savory flavors to make this carrot hummus both a colorful and delicious way of staying on a healthy diet.
+Carrots are combined with savory flavors to make this carrot hummus recipe both a colorful and delicious way of staying on a healthy diet.
 Eating plant-based has never tasted so good!
 You’ll love this creative twist on the classic hummus recipe.
 Make this carrots and hummus dip ahead and refrigerate before serving with veggies and crackers.
-See my tips for making this into a roasted carrot hummus dip too.
+See my tips for making this into a roasted carrot hummus recipe too.